List-Decodable Sparse Mean Estimation via Difference-of-Pairs Filtering: Introduction

 \subsection{Overview of Techniques}

-We begin with a brief overview of the existing techniques for \emph{dense} list-decodable mean estimation.
-We then highlight some of the obstacles in adapting these techniques to the sparse setting.
-Subsequently, we provide an overview of our algorithmic approach and explain how it overcomes these obstacles.
+We begin with a brief overview of the existing techniques for the \emph{dense} list-decodable mean estimation.
+We then highlight the obstacles in adapting these techniques to the sparse setting.
+Finally, we present an overview of our list-decodable mean estimation algorithm and how that overcomes these obstacles.

-\paragraph{Prior Work on List-Decodable Mean Estimation} In the dense setting, prior algorithmic techniques for performing list-decoding with error better than $\Omega(\alpha^{-1/2})$ are quite complicated. \cite{DKS18-list} uses a multifilter-based technique for list-decoding spherical Gaussians.
+\paragraph{Prior Work} In the dense case, the existing techniques for performing list-decoding with error better than $\Omega(\alpha^{-1/2})$ are quite complicated. \cite{DKS18-list} uses a multifilter-based technique for list-decoding spherical Gaussians.
 This methodology relies critically on knowing the higher degree moments of the inliers (and thus does not generalize to less specific distribution families).
 Moreover, this method runs into technical difficulties related to being unable to determine the variance of higher degree polynomials on the inliers without knowing the mean ahead of time.
 The other approach in the literature (see, for example, \cite{KStein17,raghavendra2020list}) uses the Sum-of-Squares method (SoS) to find these clusters of points.
 The algorithm in \cite{raghavendra2020list} involves solving a nested SoS program and then applying a complicated rounding procedure to get the final list.
 It should be noted that the runtime of~\cite{raghavendra2020list} is exponential in $\poly(1/\alpha)$, which can be quite large.
 Finally, \cite{KStein17} gave an SoS based list-decodable mean estimation algorithm for the \emph{dense} case with error, sample complexity, and list size similar to the ones that are obtained in our work; but significantly worse runtime.
 The approach of \cite{KStein17} has some important differences.
 First, the clustering relaxation is conceptually harder, involving a more complex optimization problem for each filtering step and second, after the filtering ends, the error guarantee scales with the norm of the unknown mean; thus a complicated re-clustering step that combines ideas from \cite{SteinhardtCV18} is needed to reduce the error.